 ViewSonic Touchscreen Monitors are designed to seamlessly integrate into your workflow.
-With a compact form factor and clean design for easy integration, ViewSonic touchscreen monitors are well-suited for point-of-sale, point-of-information,signage, and hospitality applications.LEARN MORE WHY TOUCH
+With a compact form factor and clean design for easy integration, ViewSonic touchscreen monitors are well-suited for point-of-sale, point-of-information,signage, and hospitality applications.SEE ALL TOUCH TECHNOLOGY

 Resistive touchscreens are composed of two electrically conductive layers of thin metal film separated by a tiny air gap.
 When pressure is applied to the surface of the touchscreen, the two sheets are pressed together, and a circuit is completed.